-Below we offer five tips from our admissions team to succeed in your interviews and to set you up for success as you go through our application process!
+Below we offer five tips from our admissions team to succeed in your interview and to set you up for success as you go through our application process!

 1. Ensure that your English speaking and writing skills are proficient.